-§ 7.5 General Obligations.
+§ 6.5 General obligations.

-(a) Obligation of Manufacturers.
-(1) A manufacturer of telecommunications equipment or customer premises equipment covered by this part shall ensure that the equipment is designed, developed and fabricated so that the voicemail and interactive menu functions are accessible to and usable by individuals with disabilities, if readily achievable;
+- (a) Obligation of Manufacturers.
+(1) A manufacturer of telecommunications equipment or customer premises equipment shall ensure that the equipment is designed, developed and fabricated so that the telecommunications functions of the equipment are accessible to and usable by individuals with disabilities, if readily achievable. - (2) Whenever the requirements of paragraph (a)(1) of this section are not readily achievable, the manufacturer shall ensure that the equipment is compatible with existing peripheral devices or specialized customer premises equipment commonly used by individuals with disabilities to achieve access, if readily achievable.

-- (2) Whenever the requirements of paragraph (a)(1) of this section are not readily achievable, the manufacturer shall ensure that the equipment is compatible with existing peripheral devices or specialized customer premises equipment commonly used by individuals with disabilities to achieve access, if readily achievable. - (b) Obligation of Service Providers.
-(1) A provider of voicemail or interactive menu shall ensure that the service is accessible to and usable by individuals with disabilities, if readily achievable. - (2) Whenever the requirements of paragraph (a)(1) of this section are not readily achievable, the service provider shall ensure that the service is compatible with existing peripheral devices or specialized customer premises equipment commonly used by individuals with disabilities to achieve access, if readily achievable.
+- (b) Obligation of Service Providers.
+(1) A provider of a telecommunications service shall ensure that the service is accessible to and usable by individuals with disabilities, if readily achievable. - (2) Whenever the requirements of paragraph (b)(1) of this section are not readily achievable, the service provider shall ensure that the service is compatible with existing peripheral devices or specialized customer premises equipment commonly used by individuals with disabilities to achieve access, if readily achievable. - (c) Obligation of Telecommunications Carriers.
+Each telecommunications carrier must not install network features, functions, or capabilities that do not comply with the guidelines and standards established pursuant to this part or part 7 of this chapter.

-§ 7.7 Product design, development, and evaluation.
+§ 6.7 Product design, development, and evaluation.

 - (a) Manufacturers and service providers shall evaluate the accessibility, usability, and compatibility of equipment and services covered by this part and shall incorporate such evaluation throughout product design, development, and fabrication, as early and consistently as possible.
-Manufacturers and service providers shall identify barriers to accessibility and usability as part of such a product design and development process. - (b) In developing such a process, manufacturers and service providers shall consider the following factors, as the manufacturer deems appropriate: - (1) Where market research is undertaken, including individuals with disabilities in target populations of such research; - (2) Where product design, testing, pilot demonstrations, and product trials are conducted, including individuals with disabilities in such activities; - (3) Working cooperatively with appropriate disability-related organizations; and - (4) Making reasonable efforts to validate any unproven access solutions through testing with individuals with disabilities or with appropriate disability-related organizations that have established expertise with individuals with disabilities.
+Manufacturers and service providers shall identify barriers to accessibility and usability as part of such a product design and development process. - (b) In developing such a process, manufacturers and service providers shall consider the following factors, as the manufacturer deems appropriate: - (1) Where market research is undertaken, including individuals with disabilities in target populations of such research: - (2) Where product design, testing, pilot demonstrations, and product trials are conducted, including individuals with disabilities in such activities; - (3) Working cooperatively with appropriate disability-related organizations; and - (4) Making reasonable efforts to validate any unproven access solutions through testing with individuals with disabilities or with appropriate disability-related organizations that have established expertise with individuals with disabilities.

-§ 7.9 Information pass through.
+§6.9 Information pass through.